The habit of reading – How to read more books

 Related: Habit myths

-Let’s have a look at 9 things you can do to read more books.
+Reading is one of the best habits you can develop, but it can be hard to get started.
+Let’s look at 10 things you can do to read more books.

 To create the habit of reading, you can begin by reading at least one page every day.
 You don’t have to read more than that, but if you want to, you can.